abuturabofficial/abuturabofficial.github.io-archived/_posts/2023-12-05-digital-privacy-a-horror-story.md

 > iMessage cloud backups will only use E2EE, when you enable “Advanced Data Protection for iCloud[^8]”.
 {: .prompt-tip}

+### Telegram: It's not as private as you think!

 Contrary to the widespread notion that Telegram is more private, it's by default even less private than WhatsApp due to no by-default E2EE.
 Telegram only uses E2EE when you use secret chat's feature.
 There is no E2EE in group chats, or default regular chats.
 Telegram uses their own encryption model instead of industry standard one.
 There are many other flaws[^6][^7] which will need the blog post of their own.
 When average users learn about privacy and see telegram mentioned as one of the ways to privately communicate with others, they don't bother to look further and start using it as is, thinking End-to-End Encryption is there by default.

+## Email: A Risk

+Email is another threat to our digital privacy, due to the sole nature of how in-secure an email protocol by-default is.
+It was designed to quickly and effectively deliver information, security of those send information wasn't the goal at that time.
+Likes of Gmail, Outlook etc., doesn't protect you with E2EE, instead use TLS (in-transit encryption of your emails, in which somebody listening on your network traffic or your ISP won't be able to make sense of them) to protect in-transit snooping of the emails.
+But hold the encryption keys themselves, in case of any government subpoena, or Server side hack, your private emails will be at the risk of exposure.
+Google and Microsoft being the encryption keyholders, they can read your emails, and serve you personalized ads based on it.
+There are other email provides like [ProtonMail](https://proton.me/mail), [Tuta](https://tuta.com/) and others, which provides different ways to encrypt your Email communications, but those have flaws[^11][^12] too, due to the constraints of being able to send email to non-encrypted Email providers, or complex nature of using PGP encryption for your emails, and no encryption for Email headers etc.

+### ProtonMail and Tuta: Concerns about Encrypted Emails

+ProtonMail and Tuta are some of the most popular encrypted email providers, but there is a catch.

+## Privacy, Security, and Anonymity

+We tend to mix up the concepts of privacy, security, and anonymity[^10].
+Privacy is, you're the sole owner of your data, the concerned party provides you assurance that it will land in the wrong hands.
+While that concerned party proves really they are what they claim is security.
+Anonymity is the ability to surf or use the WWW, without giving up your personally identifiable information (PII).
+In the real world, anonymity is almost nonexistent (except when using a TOR Browser, still it's not guaranteed).
+Instead, what we want is the balance of all three.
+First we want is the privacy by having a minimal data collection, which is strictly needed to provide the desired service.
+Second, we want is the security of not only our data, but also insurance that the service provider is legit.
+Third, we ask for the anonymity of our collected data, from 3<sup>rd</sup> parties as well as other users of the same service.

+### Misconception about Privacy and Security related to Open-Source Software

+## Growing Governments' Intervention

+The state of online privacy and security is deteriorating with the time due to increased surveillance[^13] and growing Governments' dislikes[^14] of the data encryption and privacy.
+Apart from the authoritarian states, this negative view of privacy, security, and encryption of individuals' data is seen as a national security risk.
+Governments are trying to deploy methods to decipher those encrypted communications and data in the name of avoiding terror threats.

+## Where we stand today!

+The Web 2.0 was built around the idea of collecting more and more data about its users, making profit off of it, instead of users paying for their services.

 ## References
 ---